 It is, after all, intangible assets which are the real targets…that produce the most lucrative benefits to those engaged in theft of proprietary information, economic-competitive advantage intelligence, and data mining.
 The latter being consistently conducted 24/7/365 globally by just about anyone – anywhere with a laptop connection and some rudimentary ‘business intelligence’ skill sets.
 So, to lay this entire matter solely at the doorstep of China, may be a starting point, but it’s far from being an ending point!

-Michael D. Moberly – originally published April 5, 2018 – restructured and re-published on October 9, 2018 – St. Louis – firstname.lastname@example.org ‘The Business Intangible Asset Blog (since May 2006) where attention span, business realities, and solutions meet’!
+Michael D. Moberly – originally published April 5, 2018 – restructured and re-published on October 9, 2018 – St. Louis – firstname.lastname@example.org ‘The Business Intangible Asset Blog (since May 2006) where one’s attention span, business realities, and solutions converge’!

-Readers are invited to examine relevant books – papers I have produced at https://kpstrat.com/books/
+Readers are invited to explore other posts, books, and papers I have published at https://kpstrat.com/books/